hellofresh/kangal/README.md

 ### LoadTest Custom Resource
 A new custom resource in the Kubernetes cluster which contains requirements for performance testing environments.

-More info about the Custom Resources in [Official Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
+More info about the Custom Resources in [official Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)

 ### Kangal Proxy
 Provides the following HTTP methods for `/load-test` endpoint: